About John Evans

 Since February 2000 tourism in western Uganda has continued to flourish and local businesses have begun operating and employing workers again.

 John addressing colleagues in East Africa.
 2nd from left (crouching) is ex-Kenyan Premier League footballer James Mattu, who in spite of being invited to London to be hosted by Chelsea FC by Roman Abramovic, was denied a visitor’s visa by UK Immigration.
-John believes that current UK immigration policy does not favour merit, and wants to fight this. 👉
+John believes immigration policy should favour merit, not nationality 👉

-In his teens, with money from temporary jobs John funded expeditions that included cycling solo from Geneva to Jerusalem (1997) and across America from Los Angeles to New York (2000), as well as various mountaineering expeditions, including an unsupported speed-climb attempt without supplemental oxygen on Everest’s North Face with his then new wife, Rebecca, whom he married in October 2001.
+In his teens, with money from temporary jobs John funded expeditions that included cycling solo from Geneva to Jerusalem (1997) and across America from Los Angeles to New York (2000), as well as various mountaineering expeditions, including an unsupported speed-climb attempt without supplemental oxygen on Everest’s North Face that failed to reach the summit.

 John believes that the Welsh people know what is best for themselves and if they take control of their own futures and how public money is spent they will cut waste and make laws that create jobs and encourage investment.

 Most of John's forbears were either in the Royal Navy or British Army.
-He was raised to respect the ethos of our Armed Forces and to be grateful for the sacrifices many who have served our country have been called to make.
+He was brought up to respect the ethos of our Armed Forces and to be grateful for the sacrifices many who have served our country have been called to make.

 One of John’s expeditions (Euro Man of Steel) raised funds for the Royal British Legion and World Child Cancer.
 As well as recruiting Sir Ranulph Fiennes to assist the project, John accompanied a 4-man team on a 108 km run from the Millenium Stadium in London to the south coast; meeting up with them in France to film their cycling journey to Switzerland, where they attempted to summit the Matterhorn.